Bhumika-17/TowerofHanoi-Game-in-C/README.md

-This is a simple game of Tower Of Hanoi in C language which uses basics of C programming language.
+This is a simple game of Tower Of Hanoi in C language which uses basic concepts of C programming language.